 Budgets: One of the first steps to following the money is ensuring that government budgets are available for scrutiny so that citizens and civil society organisations can hold leaders to account for the effective use of public funds.
-According to the International Budget Partnership’s 2012 Open Budget Index, in sub-Saharan Africa, only two countries – South Africa and Uganda – publish sufficient budget information to allow citizens to effectively monitor government spending, and 11 sub-Saharan African countries provide little or no budget data at all.
+According to the International Budget Partnership’s 2015 Open Budget Index, in sub-Saharan Africa, only three countries – South Africa, Uganda and Malawi – publish sufficient budget information to allow citizens to effectively monitor government spending, and 12 sub-Saharan African countries provide little or no budget data at all.

 Aid: Developing countries, as well as taxpayers in donor countries, need reliable and comprehensive information about aid flows.
 In many cases, the governments of poor countries are not even given information about how much money is being spent by donors on different sectors (such as health and education) or in different regions in their own countries.
 In 2005, a group of donors, developing countries and multilateral institutions came together in Paris and agreed on a set of aid effectiveness targets (which include aid transparency) to be achieved by 2010.
 Only one of the 13 targets was achieved, with much progress to be made on making aid transparent.

 Improved transparency of revenue streams will shine a light on what resources are available for investing in development, how they are spent, and the results that are achieved, to help ensure resources are invested effectively for development – in better health services, more productive agriculture, higher quality education, and improved infrastructure.